Spanish banks face fresh profit blow from mortgage overhaul

 The so-called floor rates prevent interest paid by homeowners from dropping below a certain level despite fluctuations in Euribor, a euro zone benchmark rate to which many home loans are linked.

-Spain's second-biggest bank, BBVA, said this week that it would stop using the floors after the Supreme Court reaffirmed a ruling that invalidated the clauses if they had not been presented clearly to clients.
+Spain's second-biggest bank, BBVA (BBVA.MC), said this week that it would stop using the floors after the Supreme Court reaffirmed a ruling that invalidated the clauses if they had not been presented clearly to clients.

 The bank said that the ruling would cost it 35 million euros ($46.6 million) in lost net profit this month.
 BBVA's full-year net profit was 1.67 billion euros in 2012, down 44 pct on 2011 because of soured property loans.